aws-amplify/amplify-js/docs/media/authentication_guide.md

     return Auth.federatedSignIn(
-        // Initiate federated sign-in with Google identity provider
         // Initiate federated sign-in with Google identity provider 'google',
         {
             // the token retrieved from the identity provider (this may or may not be a JWT token depending on the provider)
             token: id_token,
             // the expiration time
-            expires_at
             expires_at
         },
         // a user object
         user